greglan/greglan.github.io/pages/system/architectures/pipelined-cpus.md

 * Clocked according to the slowest stage, in the 50-500MHz (2-20ns) range

 ## Dependencies
-* In the first pipelines: when dependency was detected, pipeline was stalled
+* When dependency detected, pipeline stalled until the problematic instruction completes the writeback stage
-* Most CPUs use bypass techniques to minimise the effects of data dependency
+* Most CPUs use bypass techniques to minimize the effects of data dependency
 * Results of instructions can be written into input latches of the execute phase and to registers at the same time.